kansaineil/hype-annotation-guidelines-eacl26/index.md

 title: Hype Annotation Guidelines
 nav_order: 1
 ---
-EACL 2026
+# Hype Annotation Guidelines as used in submission to EACL 2026

-# Hype or not?
-Formalizing Automatic Promotional Language Detection in Biomedical Research
+**Hype or not?
+Formalizing Automatic Promotional Language Detection in Biomedical Research**

 *Bojan Batalo, Erica K. Shimomoto, Dipesh Satav, Neil Millar*

-# Hype Annotation Guidelines
+---
 These guidelines help annotators decide whether an adjective, in a given context, is being used promotionally or not.
 The following sections provide:
 1. An overview of the general annotation criteria,
 2. Explanations of the criteria, and